Exploring the World of Frigatebirds: How Many Species Are There?

 Magnificent frigatebird (Fregata magnificens)

 With a body length of 89–114 cm (35–45 in), it is the largest species and has the longest bill.
-The adult male is all-black with a scarlet throat pouch that is inflated like a balloon in the breeding season.
+The adult male is entirely black, with a scarlet throat pouch that inflates like a balloon during the breeding season.
 Although the feathers are black, the scapular feathers have a purple sheen, in contrast to the male great frigatebird’s green sheen.
-The female is brownish-black, but has a white breast and lower neck sides, a brown band on the wings, and a blueish-grey eye-ring.
-Widespread in the tropical Atlantic, it breeds in colonies in trees in Florida, the Caribbean and Cape Verde Islands, as well as along the Pacific coast of the Americas from Mexico to Ecuador, including the Galápagos Islands.
+The female is brownish-black but has a white breast and lower neck sides, a brown band on the wings, and a bluish-grey eye-ring.
+Widespread in the tropical Atlantic, it breeds in colonies in trees in Florida, the Caribbean, and the Cape Verde Islands, as well as along the Pacific coast of the Americas from Mexico to Ecuador, including the Galápagos Islands.

 Male magnificent frigatebird with its iridescent red color